NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingGitHub.rst

 .. _firmware-azure-building-github-actions:

-Building the project using GitHub actions
+Building the project using GitHub Actions
 #########################################

 You can use GitHub Actions (which is free for open-source projects) to build the application.